addexdi/alx-low_level_programming/0x0E-structures_typedef/README.md

-This directory talks about typedef and structures
+This project is about using structures in C and using typedef